 If you’re looking for scholarships, Affinity’s a great place to start.

 Here’s a few other places you might have some luck:

 - Mom and Dad

-Your parents can be a huge help in paying for your post-secondary education, and this doesn’t have to mean stroking a blank cheque.
-Their help could mean you pay a much lower interest rate.
+If your parents are in a position to, they can be a huge help when it comes to paying for your post-secondary education, and this doesn’t have to mean stroking a blank cheque.
+Their help could mean you pay a much lower interest rate, for example.
 Interest charges will add up over the life of your loan, and even a slightly lower rate could save you big time.

 By acting as co-signer or guarantor on your loan, your parents can help push your interest rate down.
 If they have a secured line of credit or a home equity loan they could tap into, you’ll benefit from their low interest rate.
 But don’t forget that the bank of mom and dad also needs to get paid back, so like with any loan, you’ll need to figure out a payment plan.

 - Don’t forget, you have to pay it back